Navigating Change in Marketing: Adapting to Industry Shifts and Trends

 The marketing industry has undergone significant change over the past decade.
 Digitalization has pushed traditional marketing to the sidelines, and the digital space has become the primary battlefield for brands vying for audiences’ attention.

 Today, the marketing industry faces another shift: the rise of artificial intelligence (AI).
-Fast and volatile, the AI transformation of marketing has spawned countless other trends and shifts that have companies scrambling to keep up.
+Fast and volatile, AI's marketing transformation has spawned countless other trends and shifts, leaving companies scrambling to keep up.

 What would be the next significant driver for change?
 For now, nobody knows.
 And yet, businesses must be prepared.